MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

+## Introduction to Segmentation
+**Note**: If you are familiar with segmentation, you might want to skip this introduction and continue to the **Segment Creation** sub-section below.

 Segments provides the ability to group your customers into cohorts based on demographic, transactional or behavioral customer attributes.
 Using segmentation you can achieve more targeted actions such as promotional campaigns, sales activites or customer support actions to achieve desired business goals.
 Segments allows defining complex filters around the Customer Profile entity and its graph of related entities.
 Each segment, after processing, outputs a set of customer entity records which you can export and take actions upon.

 There are two types of segments: